smithal0712-beep/urbanrise-connect/README.md

  🔴 The Problem We Solved

-Before our system, this is what was happening at UrbanRise every single day:
+Before our system, this is what was happening at HighRise  every single day:

 - Security guards were writing visitor names **by hand in a paper register**
 - Residents had **no idea** when their courier arrived — packages were stolen